JustRedTTG/PGE_Docs/docs/source/settings.rst

 update_auto
 -----------
-Default value: True
+Default value: False

-This settings controls whether things like buttons and sliders, even text, automatically update the screen when they are done drawing
+This settings controls whether things like buttons and sliders, even text, automatically update the screen when they are done drawing.
+It is not Recommended

 update_onButton
 ---------------